 # Oslo Christmas Market at SALT

-The Christmas market at SALT is a different, edgy, and cosy Christmas market with different content every weekend.
+The Christmas market at SALT is a different, edgy, and cozy Christmas market with different content every weekend.
 If you want to find unique Norwegian gifts for Christmas or support local brands and eat delicious food, head there on the first three weekends of Advent.
 And when you are in SALT, why not try their big sauna with a DJ and a bar?
-I share more about my experience there in this post
+I share more about my experience there in this post.

 Thanks for reading and if you like it you can buy me a coffee.